Mish5684/Bolt-Recur/PRD-INSIGHTS.md

 ## Conclusion

-The Insights screen provides focused, actionable data about attendance and spending.
-The simplified design emphasizes two key metrics (attendance trends and spending overview) with direct paths to add missing data through elegant, contextual buttons.
+The Insights screen provides focused, actionable data about spending and attendance, prioritizing financial tracking as the primary user concern.
+The simplified design emphasizes two key metrics (spending overview and attendance trends) with direct paths to add missing data through elegant, contextual buttons.
 By offering both individual and family-level views through a simple dropdown selector, it serves multiple use cases while maintaining clarity and avoiding information overload.